julistary/Api_Sentiment_Project/README.md

     * tools folder with the functions
     * mongoapi.py where the API is created
     * README.md file
-- Procfile and runtime.txt (required for deploying with Heroku)
+- Procfile, runtime.txt and dump folder (required for deploying with Heroku)
 - friends_json and script json created during its execution
 - Data folder with the csv from Kaggle